 The 58A is still a phenomenal microphone without a doubt.
-However, I do think the e835 edges it out in every category except for durability, even though the 835 is extremely rock solid in it’s own right.
+However, I do think the e835 edges it out in every category except for durability, even though the 835 is still extremely rock-solid in its own right.
 The only thing that the 58A does better than the 835 is feedback rejection, so:

 The e835 is your boy if you’re in need of a better mic in the majority of capacities and instances.
-It’s got better presence, clarity, a 10 year warranty, it’s more affordable, it’s more flexible as far as where your mouth is in relation to the grill, and it’s got more of a balanced sound overall.
+It’s got a better presence, clarity, a 10-year warranty, it’s more affordable, it’s more flexible as far as where your mouth is in relation to the grill, and it’s got more of a balanced sound overall.
 Interested?

 Questions?
 Comments?
 Requests?
 Did I miss the mark on something?
 Looking for something else?
 Please let me know down below or Contact me!!